Print Friendly and PDF

 • 1 cup frozen unsweetened cranberries

-• 1 Tbsp fresh lemon juice (or juice from 1/2 lemon)
+• 1 tbsp fresh lemon juice (or juice from 1/2 lemon)

 DR TARA SUNSHINE MAKING GINGERBREAD CRISP.jpg